guettli/programming-guidelines/README.md

 Time has changed.

 See above for "From CRUD to CRD".
-Kubernetes is comming.
+Kubernetes is coming.
 You create containers, you run containers, you delete them.
-You don't update them any more.
+You don't update them anymore.

-The magic reload feature is not needed any more.
+The magic reload feature is not needed anymore.

-Of course this change from statefull servers to stateless containers does not happen from one day to the next.
-One thing is sure: Statefull servers and the need to reload running services after an update will decrease.
+Of course, this change from stateful servers to stateless containers does not happen from one day to the next.
+One thing is sure: Stateful servers and the need to reload running services after an update will decrease.